 VBoxManage createhd --filename "WinXP.vdi" --size 10000

-Add an IDE Controller to the new VM:
+Add an IDE Controller to the new VM.
+For example:

 VBoxManage storagectl "Windows XP" --name "IDE Controller" --add ide --controller PIIX4

-Set the VDI file created above as the first virtual hard disk of the new VM:
+Set the VDI file you created as the first virtual hard disk of the new VM.
+For example:

 VBoxManage storageattach "Windows XP" --storagectl "IDE Controller" --port 0 --device 0 --type hdd --medium "WinXP.vdi"

-Attach the ISO file that contains the operating system installation that you want to install later to the virtual machine, so the machine can boot from it:
+Attach the ISO file that contains the operating system installation that you want to install later to the virtual machine.
+This is done so that the VM can boot from it.